coq/coq/doc/sphinx/proof-engine/ltac2.rst

 - a type system
 - standard programming facilities (e.g., datatypes)

 This new language, called Ltac2, is described in this chapter.
-It is still experimental but we nonetheless encourage users to start testing it, especially wherever an advanced tactic language is needed.
 The previous implementation of Ltac, described in the previous chapter, will be referred to as Ltac1.